JBozarov/capstone-2/UPER.md

   * I must have at least 1 interface, 1 abstract class, 1 lambda and 1 stream.
   * I must have at least one package.
 Also, error handling for bad input ( try catch ).

-* I checked most of the game examples given at Github repository to have an idea what game I will build and how it should look, and to see the game functionalities.

 // Problems I have:
 * I need to build a game